-The vehicle is automatically immobilized when the vehicle is turned off.
+The vehicle is automatically immobilized when the Remote Keyless Entry (RKE) transmitter leaves the vehicle.

-The immobilization system is disarmed when the ignition is on or in ACC/ ACCESSORY and a valid transmitter is present in the vehicle.
+The immobilization system is disarmed when the ignition is turned on or in ACC/ ACCESSORY and a valid RKE transmitter is in the vehicle.

 The security light, in the instrument cluster, comes on if there is a problem with arming or disarming the theft-deterrent system.